apatsufas/homebridge-tapo-p100/README.md

  - `devices`: [required] An array of devices
  - `name`: [required] The name of each device
  - `host`: [required] The host (ip) of each device
- - `type`: [optional] Plug, Plug (with Power monitoring), Light or Colorlight.
-Use Plug for P100 or P105, Plug (with Power monitoring) for P110, Light for L510E and Colorlight for L530.
+ - `type`: [optional] Plug, PowerPlug, Light or Colorlight.
+Use Plug for P100 or P105, PowerPlug for P110, Light for L510E and Colorlight for L530.
 If not provided default is Plug.

 Example: